-200 mph blowing power offers exceptional residential performance.
-Similar features to models that cost hundreds of dollars more.
-Backed by a 2-year parts/labor warranty.
+The 200-mph blowing power of this model offers exceptional residential performance.
+Boasts similar features to models that cost hundreds of dollars more.

 Keeping leaves, sticks, and grass off your lawn can be a constant challenge.
 Blisters and backaches are a common side effect of hours spent clearing your yard.
 Backpack blowers offer you an easier way to keep your yard and driveway looking its best.
 Many have the power to clear large debris, in a relatively short amount of time.